 The mission and vision of Proyash is well defined, which is being executed through its day-to-day activities with a group of skilled and professional bodies.
 Similarly, the mission and vision are communicated, executed and also understood by the target group (guardians) which could be understand and confirmed through the survey.
 According to the feedback from the administrators, this institute has particular educational philosophy or mission, on which the overall program and program components generally runs.
 In accordance with this, head of the institution, the principle also aware of the special education program-oriented mission, which helps to keep the organization on the track.
-Guardians are also well informed regarding the mission and vision of Poryash and opined that it serves as per their requirements (Chart 1).
+Guardians are also well informed regarding the mission and vision of Poryash and opined that it serves as per their requirements (Fig. 4).

-Chart 1: Guardians perception regarding mission and vision
+Fig. 4: Guardians perception regarding mission and vision

-Skilled Manpower: Proyash has set of skilled and professional staffs, who are serving special children enrolled in this institute.
-Professional development and excellence is given highest priority for teachers, therapist and all other staffs.
+Skilled Manpower: Proyash has a set of skilled and professional staffs, who are serving special children enrolled in this institute.
+Professional development and excellence are given highest priority for teachers, therapist and all other staffs.
+As children with variety of disability enrolled here, they are served with great care.
+According to the survey, among 50 guardian participants, 34 agreed that their children experienced a good environment and have a set of thoughtful and skilled faculty (Fig. 5).

-Chart 2: Children found teachers thoughtful and skilled
+Fig. 5: Children found teachers thoughtful and skilled